akingdom/akingdom/README.md

 ### Programming and markup languages

-Current main languages used:

 - Objective-C
 - Java
 - C# (C-Sharp)
 - Swift
 - HTML, JavaScript, CSS

-About 300 languages and dialects.
+These are the current main languages I use, of about 300 languages and dialects.

 Language statistics of my public repositories: https://github-readme-stats.vercel.app/api/top-langs/?username=akingdom